Korean Minjok Leadership Academy: Student Clubs

 There are many musical and dramatic groups at KMLA.
 The KMLA Orchestra is a symphonic group composed of more than sixty students.
 Daechita is a Korean ensemble that practices Korean royal music; they perform at the beginning of major school assemblies and other official functions.
 Musical theatre is performed by two groups: Stars on the Stage (closed as of 2020) and The Scene.
 The former puts on short performances at the annual school music concert, while the later performs full-length musical productions.
 Other musical groups include the Minjok Orchestra, the New Age of Ballad and Synergy ballad performance groups, rock clubs FITM and PLZ, a hip hop club Rhyme Factory, a samul nori group Samuchim, and a drama club Life is Drama.

 Other student groups focus on arts and writing.
 Through the Lens is a photography club that hold exhibitions inside and outside of school.
 The Minjok Herald is and English-language school journal, and Bulhui is a Korean-language one.
 The Herald is a quarterly publication and a member of the National Scholastic Press Association.

 The school participates in a variety of academic competitions.
 The mock trial won the 2010 Mock Trial Global competition held by Handong International Law School, and went on to defeat Team Australia at the second annual Korea-Australia Mock Trial Friendly Match.
 The English Debate Society won the 2009 European Schools Debating Championships (ESDC) tournament held in Stuttgart,Germany.
 In 2011, teams from EDS have won a number of tournaments in Korea, namely the National Schools Debating Championships (NSDC) as well as the Gwangju Youth Debating Championship.

-Other clubs include a peer-counseling club Sock Sack Im, the school branch of Amnesty International, and economics club ECORUM, and astronomy club Apple Pie, and an environmental awareness club KREEN.
+Other clubs include a peer-counseling club Sock Sack Im, the school branch of Amnesty International, and economics club ECORUM, and astronomy club Apple Pie, and an environmental awareness club ENsiders.